 - In the group of PRP injection, pain was markedly reduced than the group of hydrocortisone with local anesthetic; mouth opening was increased similarly in both groups and TMJ sound was experienced lesser in patients who received PRP.

-Doctors from Jagiellonian University, Medical College in Poland (5) found that platelet-rich plasma injections into the temporomandibular joints has a positive impact on the reduction of the intensity of pain experienced by patients treated for temporomandibular joint dysfunction.
+Doctors from Jagiellonian University, Medical College in Poland (8) found that platelet-rich plasma injections into the temporomandibular joints has a positive impact on the reduction of the intensity of pain experienced by patients treated for temporomandibular joint dysfunction.

 Stem cells and TMJ

-In the journal Stem Cells International, October 2017, (6) research suggests that Mesenchymal stem cells, derived from the bone marrow play a role as seed cells for the cartilage regeneration of TMJ osteoarthritis.
+In the journal Stem Cells International, October 2017, (9) research suggests that Mesenchymal stem cells, derived from the bone marrow play a role as seed cells for the cartilage regeneration of TMJ osteoarthritis.
 In addition to addressing abnormal remodeling of the subchondral bone (the jaw bone under the TMJ cartilage).
 The study notes research that has revealed the interaction between chondrocyte (cartilage makers) and adjacent osteoclast or osteoblast (bone makers) to regulate the bone-remodeling process during stem cell repair.

-Ask Dr. Darrow about TMJ
+Do you have questions?
+Ask Dr. Darrow

 A leading provider of stem cell therapy, platelet rich plasma and prolotherapy